Books On Books Collection – Tabula Rasa Press

 Reissue designed by Justin Howes.

-Does Caslon kern for a playwright who would have provided a more dignified script for the font in which the US Declaration of Independence was printed?
+Does William Caslon kern for a playwright who would have provided a more dignified script for the font in which the US Declaration of Independence was printed?

 Does A’s scene remind him of all the rocks Stanley Morison has thrown at the Caslon font in Letter Forms and A Tally of Types?